Oushesh/url_shortening_service/README.md

 ## isort and black add for correctness of software.

-One tempting solution is to append the users IP address since IP adresses are unique  to compensate for the fact that MS5 hash creas
+One tempting solution is to append the users IP address since IP adresses are unique  to compensate for the fact that MS5 hash creates collision.

+But it can be that 2 users are from the same router.
+Then they will have the same IP address which would not work.